 Dementia: Women over age 65 receiving combined estrogen and progestin replacement therapy may be at increased risk of developing dementia (loss of memory and intellectual function).
 If you are over 65 years of age, your doctor should closely monitor you for loss of memory and intellectual function.

-Diabetes: People with diabetes should monitor their blood glucose closely to detect any changes in blood glucose control that sometimes occurs with use of estrogens.
+Diabetes: People with diabetes should monitor their blood glucose closely to detect any changes in blood glucose control that sometimes occur with use of estrogens.
 If you have risk factors for diabetes, your doctor will monitor your blood glucose regularly while taking this medication.

 Endometrial cancer: Several studies suggest that estrogen replacement therapy increases the risk of cancer of the endometrium (uterus).
 Taking a progestin along with the estrogen reduces the risk to the same level as that of a woman not using estrogens.
 For this reason, all women who have not had their uterus removed should also take a progestin if they are using estrogens.